 This document details how to use Bash in Azure Cloud Shell in the Azure portal.

 A PowerShell in Azure Cloud Shell Quickstart is also available.

 - Launch Cloud Shell from the top navigation of the Azure portal

-- Select a subscription to create a storage account and Azure file share
+- Select a subscription to create a storage account and Microsoft Azure Files share

 - Select "Create storage"

 You are automatically authenticated for Azure CLI 2.0 in every sesssion.

 Select the Bash environment

 - Select the environment drop down from the the left hand side of shell window